wp-plugins/smart-forms/readme.txt

 Build forms easily by dragging and dropping elements.
 The forms are responsive and you can receive an email after a form was submitted and also check all the form entries.
 == Description ==
+If you have question or suggestion please let me know in the smart form official site here: https://www.facebook.com/pages/Smart-Forms/1453714741522601

 Build forms easily by dragging and dropping elements.
 The forms are responsive and you can receive an email after a form was submitted and also check all the form entries.

 Features